World4AI/World4AI/docs/source/reinforcement_learning/dynamic_programming/policy_iteration.rst

 There is a line of arguments that has to be made in order to show that the policy improvement step is a valid approach.

 Let us assume that we have a policy :math:`\mu(s)` and contemplate if instead of following the policy strictly, in the current state :math:`s` just once we would like to take a different action :math:`a \neq \mu(s)`.
 After that action we will stick to the old policy :math:`\mu` and follow it until the terminal state :math:`T`.
-The state-value function of the original policy :math:`mu` is calculated using the above policy evaluation step.

-Using the action :math:`a` at state :math:`s` and then following the policy :math:`\mu` is essentially the definition of the action-value function.
+The value of using the action :math:`a` at state :math:`s` and then following the policy :math:`\mu` is essentially the definition of the action-value function, which plays a key role in the policy improvement step.

 .. math::
     q_{\mu}(s, a) \doteq \mathbb{E}[R_{t+1} + \gamma v_{\mu}(S_{t+1}) \mid S_t = s, A_t = a]

-What if we compare v and q and we find out that taking a and then following mu generates an advantage?
+What if we compare :math:`v(s)` and :math:`q(s, a)` and we find out that taking some action :math:`a` and then following :math:`\mu` generates an advantage?

 .. math::
    q_{\mu}(s, a) > v_{\mu}(s)

-Does that suggest that we should always take the new :math:`a` when we face the state :math:`s` and thus adjust the policy to create a new policy :math:`\mu'` or should we stick to the old policy :math:`\mu`?
+Does that suggest that we should always take the action :math:`a` when we face the state :math:`s` and thus adjust the policy to create a new policy :math:`\mu'` or should we stick to the old policy :math:`\mu`?
 The policy improvement theorem suggests the former.

 .. note::